Premature Ejaculation

 How it works

-1. Hit book now, create a user account or log in if you already have a My Local Surgery account.
-Choose a date and time that is convenient for you; a consultation for Erectile Dysfunction takes takes around 15 minutes
+- Create a user account or log in if you already have a My Local Surgery account.

 Possible Causes of Premature Ejaculation